gayatri2/Expense_Manager/README.md

 This is a budget manager project.

-Technologies used: HTML, CSS, Javascript, Mongo DB.
+Technologies used: HTML, CSS, Javascript, Mongo DB. <br />
 Dependencies: Node js, Express js, mongoose.

 In this project, initially, there is an authentication system.